iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 sidebar_label: Install IOMesh
 ---

 IOMesh can be installed on all Kubernetes platforms using various methods.
 Choose the installation method based on your environment.
-If the Kubernetes cluster network cannot connect to the public network, you can opt for custom offline installation.
+If the Kubernetes cluster network cannot connect to the public network, opt for custom offline installation.

-- One-click online installation: Use the default settings in the file without customizing parameters.
+- One-click online installation: Use the default settings in the file without custom parameters.
 - Custom online installation: Supports custom parameters.
 - Custom offline installation: Supports custom parameters.